natbibi/gossip-girl-xoxo/README.md

 1. Start by planning out a plan!!!
 Use of GitHub Projects to set up a Kanban board and a 'Source of Truth' shared document on Google Docs.
 2. Create Figma design plan.
 3. Create server side folder and client side folder with testing and relevant pages.
+4. Peer coding, drive and navigation, and splitting up tasks

 # License

 # Bugs
 - [x] Deployment issues
-- [ ] Posts not showing when sent from mobile devices.
+- [x] Posts not showing when sent from mobile devices.
-- [ ] Submit button not closing text area
+- [x] Submit button not closing text area
+- [x] Styling
+- [ ] Comment Submit button not functioning
+- [ ] Comment submit button can be pressed multiple times and each click will bring up new comment textarea
-- [ ] Styling.
+- [ ] Date and time

 # Changelog